Astony/dir_sync_script/README.md

 # Introduction #

-__dir_sync_script__ is a console utility that hat performs one-way synchronization of the contents of the two folders: source and replica.
+__dir_sync_script__ is a console utility that performs one-way synchronization of the contents of the two folders: source and replica.
 _______________________________________________________________________________________________________________________________________________________________________
 ## Functionality ##